 For whom is this course?

-Are you eager to promote farmer inclusion?
-If so, then this three-week course, emphasising farmer entrepreneurship and collective action, is for you.
-We welcome professionals from farmers’ organisations, governmental organisations, private sector, civil society organisations, universities, research and extension from different regions of the world.
+We welcome professionals from farmers’ organisations, governmental structures, private sector, civil society organisations, universities, research and extension from different regions of the world.
+For this course you need to have a B.Sc. degree and a minimum of three years of relevant work experience.
 Proficiency in English is required.

 Course programme in more detail